tyrelh/notes/articles/2020/node-cicd-pipeline/node-cicd-pipeline.md

 * [Testing the workflow](#testing-the-workflow): Push this new workflow file to your master branch and see the workflow in action.

 ## Background on the project
-I have recently been working on converting my JavaScript Battlesnake over to TypeScript.
-This can be done in a gradual process but I've been finding that difficult to do, so this was more of a tear of the bandaid quickly situation.
+I have recently been working on converting my JavaScript [battlesnake](https://play.battlesnake.com/) over to TypeScript.
+This can be done in a gradual process but I've been finding that difficult to do, so this was more of a tear of the band-aid quickly kind of situation.

-I decided that I would use Deno for this project rather than Node.
-Deno 1.0 had just recently came out and I was all over that hype train.
+I decided that I would use [Deno](https://deno.land/) for this project rather than Node.
+Deno 1.0 had [just recently come out](https://deno.land/v1) and I was all over that hype train.
 I really think Deno makes sense in it's core philosophy.
-It also happens to not only have TypeScript support by default, but the strictest possible TypeScript support.
+It also happens to not only have TypeScript support by default, but the strictest possible TypeScript support is default.
 This encouraged me to translate my JavaScript to TypeScript properly and to fix some of the wrong design choices I had made over the last two years.

 Eventually I became frustrated with Deno's, frankly, lack of polish.
-It isn't a true 1.0 if basic features (like `fetch`) don't work correctly yet.
+It isn't a true 1.0 if basic features, like `fetch`, don't work correctly yet.
 Over the course of around two weeks of using Deno I got to the point where I decided to just take all the TypeScript I had just written and move it back to Node.

 Hopefully I will have by now put together a small article here about migrating a JavaScript Node project to TypeScript.
 If not check back soon!